 C-7:.
 Regarding your arguments about “contact theory” in hospitals.
 I am sorry but I didn’t understand if and why the hospital staff have conflicts that should be resolved through contact?
 Usually, the contact theory is aiming to reduce prejudice.
 Therefore it would have made more sense if you would have argued that the staff in Israeli hospitals are composed of culturally diversified workers (e.g. Arabs and Jews, religious and secular employees, etc.), then using the contact theory was making sense.
 Maybe you can start with the Arab-Jewish conflict, and how it affected the staff in the hospital.
 You can use Molov and Lavie’s articles that wrote several studies about the contact theory between Arabs and Jews in Israel, including at the workplace.
 I think you can use those studies as a good example of how to overcome barriers.
 E.g. Mollov, B., & Lavie, C. (2001).
 Culture, dialogue, and perception change in the Israeli‐Palestinian conflict.
 International Journal of Conflict Management.; Klein, G., Shtudiner, Z., Kantor, J., Mollov, B., & Lavie, C. (2019).
 Contact theory in the workplace: The case of Jewish-Arab contact in Israel.
 Journal of Community & Applied Social Psychology, 29(2), 146-164 Again, you need to provide a better explanation or rationale for using the contact theory in hospitals.
 If you don’t show where is the root of the conflict is and why it effected by prejudice, it doesn’t clear why the staff in hospitals should have different problems compare to other organizations that also have ad-hoc teams (e.g. Municipality, construction, education institutions etc.).
 Just differences based on status is not enough to create prejudice.
 It may create other types of conflicts, but not necessarily those that may be resolved through meetings.

-A-7: we agree with the insightful comment and have removed the framework of contact theory and only utilized its principles to account for the practical implications as suggested by reviewer 1.
+A-7: We agree with this insightful comment, and we have removed the framework of contact theory.
+The new version of the paper draws only on the theory’s principles in reference to the practical implications (as suggested by Reviewer 1).

 Methodology- C-8: since you are aiming to understand contact and identity, I think it would be better to have concentrated on the two or three departments that struggle between them.
 E.g. doctors and nurses; doctors and pre-medical.
 Otherwise, you should need to interview 30 persons in each department.

-A-8: We have refocused the study to account for andantecedents and outcomes of departmental social identity and specifically its impact on relations between departments and its implications on achieving organizational goals and its impact on patients.
-We have also focused on departmental leadership (ingroup) and hospital (senior outgroup) leadership and their contribution to the struggle between departments, in line with the social identity theory of leadership, which was utilized as a framework in the revised version.
-We feel that identifying the same pattern in different departments (in each other, role holders have been interviewed) can validate our findings and is crucial as we showed that SI is an outcome of the broad context that should account for the various departments.
+A-8: We have refocused the study to account for the antecedents and outcomes of departmental social identity, specifically its impact on relations between departments, its implications for achieving organizational goals, and its impact on patients.
+We have also focused on departmental (in-group) leadership and senior hospital (out-group) leadership and their contributions to the struggle between departments, in line with the SIT of leadership, which provides our framework in this revised version.
+We feel that identifying the same pattern in different departments validates our findings and is crucial in showing that social identity is an outcome of the broad context that can account for the various departments.

 C-9: The k values were interpreted as follows: k < 0.20, poor agreement; 0.21 < k < 0.40, fair agreement; 0.41 < k < 0.60, moderate agreement;0.61 < k < 0.80, good agreement; 0.81 < k < 1.00, very good agreement" you can delete these sentences.
 It is better to indicate the Cohen's Kappa reliability and just write it was acceptable.

-A-9- we accepted the comment and revised the paragraph accordingly.
+A-9: We agree with this comment and have revised the paragraph accordingly.

 Results: